TrapinchO/moth_lang/doc/compiling.md

 # Reassociating
 The binary operators are reassociated according to their respective precedence and associativity.

-Also serves as a validation for operator existance.
+Also serves as a validation for operator existence.

 # Variable checking
 Variables and functions are checked for being declared exactly once.
 Using undeclared variables or redeclaring throws an error.

-TBA: checking for unused variables/names.
+During this phase warnings for unused variables  are emitted.

+# Simplifying
+The AST is simplified into minimal instruction set.
+Notably, all operators are changed into function calls (including unary operators) and function declarations are changed into lambda expressions.

 # Interpreting